-Usually farmers that go out of their way, and pay for, organic certification will proudly state this on their farmers market sign.
+Usually farmers that go out of their way to acquire organic certification will proudly state this on their farmers market sign.
 You can also ask to see a copy of the farm's organic certificate if it's not on display.